OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 }
 ```

+## Plugins in PWA {#plugins}

+During the early access, you can try out [Camera Plugin](https://www.outsystems.com/forge/component-overview/1390/camera-plugin), as an officially supported plugin in your PWA.

+There are more plugins coming soon, and you can contribute with your own on the Forge.

 ## Debugging

 The Debugger is currently not available for PWAs.
 We advise you to use the debugging capabilities of your browser to troubleshoot any runtime issues with your PWA.